 Don is a Certified Labour Law Specialist in Ontario.

 Cody was born and raised in Thunder Bay and is active within the community.
-He was elected to Thunder Bay City Council (Neebing Ward) for the 2018-2022 term and sits on many committees and boards in his capacity as councilor.
+He was elected to Thunder Bay City Council (Neebing Ward) for the 2018-2022 term and served as a councillor on many committees and boards.

 In law school, Cody was selected by his peers to be the Valedictorian of the graduating class of 2019.
-During his undergraduate studies Cody was active in the Lakehead University Student Union and was a member of the Lakehead University Senate.
-During law school and undergraduate studies, Cody worked in Indigenous business consulting and worked as a project support person for a government led commission known as the Far North Electoral Boundaries Commission.
-Through his work and education, Cody has gained a unique skill set and is knowledgeable in the intricacies of First Nation-Crown relations and business-government relations.
+Cody was active in the Lakehead University Student Union during his undergraduate studies and was a member of the Lakehead University Senate.
+Before practicing law, Cody worked in Indigenous business consulting and as a project support person for a government-led commission known as the Far North Electoral Boundaries Commission.
+Through his work and education, Cody has gained a unique skill set and is knowledgeable in the complexity of First Nation-Crown relations and business-government relations.

-While in law school, Nathan was heavily involved in mooting competitions.
-He was an intramural moot winner, represented the law faculty at the OTLA Cup, had the distinction of winning the prestigious Arnup Cup, and participated in the Sopinka Cup.
-When Nathan and his teammates placed first in the province-wide Arnup Cup moot, they became the first Lakehead University law students to ever win a major mooting competition.
+While at law school, Nathan was heavily involved in mooting competitions.
+He was an intramural moot winner and represented his law school at the OTLA Cup, the Arnup Cup, and the Sopinka Cup.
+When Nathan and his teammates placed first in the province wide Arnup Cup moot, they became the first Lakehead University law students to ever win a major mooting competition.

 When not practicing law, Nathan enjoys living an active lifestyle, involving himself in Thunder Bay’s sports, food, and culture scenes, and spending time with his family and friends.

 Doug is retired from Cheadles, but his efforts have had a lasting impact, after having joined the firm in 1984.

 Doug had many long-standing client relationships, characterized by a strong dedication to understanding his clients’ businesses and the industries in which they operate.
 As a result, he was well known as responsible, efficient, innovative and results driven.
 Doug successfully represented clients in many areas of business law including: